Finitely presented simple left-orderable groups in the landscape of Richard Thompson's groups: Introduction.

-Question \ref{Question:FGSimple} was open for nearly four decades due to both a lack of examples as well as a lack of methods for proving simplicity for such groups of homeomorphisms.
-It was resolved by the authors in $2019$ \cite{HydeLodha}.
-(We refer the reader to our paper \cite{HydeLodha} for a more detailed discussion around the history of the problem as well as the underlying difficulties.)
-Subsequently, the work of Matte Bon and Triestino in \cite{MBT} provided a more conceptual generalisation of our construction.
-More recently, two new classes of examples were constructed by the authors with Rivas in \cite{HLR}.
-However, none of these examples are finitely presentable.
-Indeed, in most cases they emerge naturally as nontrivial limits in the Grigorchuk space of marked groups.
-In fact, Questions \ref{Question:main},\ref{Question:Thompson} remained quite far out of reach with the methods of these papers.
+\begin{thm} There exist finitely presented (and type $\mathbf{F}_{\infty}$) simple groups of orientation-preserving homeomorphisms of $\mathbf{R}$.
+Equivalently, there exist finitely presented (and type $\mathbf{F}_{\infty}$) simple left-orderable groups. \end{thm}

-Our goal in this paper is to develop new techniques in this context, leading to the following construction that settles Questions \ref{Question:main},\ref{Question:Thompson} in the affirmative.
+Whether finitely generated infinite simple groups of homeomorphisms of $\mathbf{R}$ exist was a longstanding open problem \cite[Problem $16.50$]{Kourovka}.
+This was solved by the authors in \cite{HydeLodha}, where we exhibited continuum many (up to isomorphism) examples.
+Subsequently, Matte Bon and Triestino in \cite{MBT} provided a more conceptual generalisation of our construction and new classes of examples emerged in the work of the authors with Rivas in \cite{HLR}.
+However, none of these examples are finitely presented since they emerge naturally as nontrivial limits in the Grigorchuk space of marked groups.
+Theorem \ref{thm:main} is proved by means of the following new construction.

 \begin{definition} For $n\geq 2$, we define $\Gamma_n\leq \textup{Homeo}^+(\mathbf{R})$ as the group of homeomorphisms $f\in \textup{Homeo}^+(\mathbf{R})$ satisfying the following: